CMaylone/cypress-presentation/PITCHME.md

 3. Getting up and running

 ---
-## At a high-level tests should
+### At a high-level tests should

-1. Set up the application state.
+1. Set up the application state
-2. Take an action.
+2. Take an action
-3. Make an assertion about the resulting application state.
+3. Make an assertion about the resulting application state

 ---
-## First test
+### First test

 ```javascript
 describe('My First Test', function() {